-- Will not evade, change or exceed resources quotas or disk usage as set by the Technology Department. - Will not eat or drink in the immediate vicinity of any computer or network asset. - Must register all personal computers and devices with the Technology Department before using them in the school. - Will not set up or participate in Internet or LAN-based proxy or sharing applications. - Must notify staff about security problems, unacceptable Internet sites or inappropriate communication. - Shall not install/upload software to school computers or iPads or store software on network servers. - Recognize that Network Logs vary depending on the server and are kept for no more than 45 days. - Are responsible for making back-up copies of their critical documents. - Will refrain from cyber-bullying, which is engaging in social cruelty by using technology to harass or harm another person. - Will not reveal personal information on the Internet or plan to meet people contacted through the Internet. - Will not access or create profane, obscene, unlawful, discriminatory, violent, or hateful content.
+- Will not evade, change or exceed resources quotas or disk usage as set by the Technology Department. - Will not eat or drink in the immediate vicinity of any computer or network asset. - Must register all personal computers and devices with the Technology Department before using them in the school. - Will not set up or participate in Internet or LAN-based proxy or sharing applications. - Must notify staff about security problems, unacceptable Internet sites or inappropriate communication. - Shall not install/upload software to school computers or iPads or store software on network servers. - Recognize that Network Logs vary depending on the server and are kept for no more than 45 days. - Are responsible for making back-up copies of their critical documents. - Will refrain from cyber-bullying, which is engaging in social cruelty by using technology to harass or harm another person. - Will not reveal personal information on the Internet or plan to meet people contacted through the Internet. - Will not access or create profane, obscene, unlawful, discriminatory, violent, or hateful content, or ANY content that is not related to an academic pursuit AND not authorized by a faculty member as a legitimate